 I write for Folks magazine.
-They feature people living with disabilities or chronic illness, but their ethos matches mine – the stories are about who these people are, not what they have.
-I’m lucky to be working with an editor who gets how important that is.
+They feature people living with disabilities or chronic illness, but their ethos matches mine – the stories are about who these people are, not their diagnosis.

 Here’s a selection of what I’ve written.
 My author profile on the Folks site has the whole list.

 An interview I did with musician Aesop Rock, about his lyrics, mental health, and cat Kirby.
 All the important things.

 ‘At times impenetrable, at times hilarious, almost always infuriatingly impressive: Aesop Rock, the New York-born rapper is known for his dense and complex songs, A 2014 study named his the largest vocabulary in hop-hop, surpassing 85 other major artists, as well as historic writers including Shakespeare.’ >> read more

 This started as an article about companion animals who help people with illness, but while I was writing it, Carrie Fisher died.
 And since I was writing partly about her and her therapy dog Gary, the piece became a tribute, too. >> read more

 There is more in you – Danae Lee’s journey to Outward Bound